pablogd-hashi/consul-nomad-peering/README.md

 ```
 > **IMPORTANT**: Previous command needs to be executed from both clusters, so do it from both terminals you configured before.

 Nomad namespace for the API gateway.
-We will create only in the first `dcanadillas` cluster a namespace for the API Gateway:
+We will create only in the first `hashistack-gcp` cluster a namespace for the API Gateway:
 ```bash
 nomad namespace apply \
   -description "namespace for Consul API Gateways" \